zcash/zips/drafts/bitcartel-nu0-tx-format/draft.rst

 Expiry Height
 -------------

-The expiry height field, as defined in the Transaction Expiry ZIP [#zip-???]_, stores the block height after which a transaction will be removed from the mempool if it has not been mined.
+The expiry height field, as defined in the Transaction Expiry ZIP [#zip-203]_, stores the block height after which a transaction can no longer be mined.

 Transaction Validation
 ======================

-A valid Overwinter transaction intended for Zcash must have:
+A valid Overwinter transaction intended for Zcash MUST have:

 - version number 3
-- version group id as specified in Zcash source code
+- version group id 0x03C48270 [#versiongroupid]_
-- overwintered flag set
+- fOverwintered flag set

 Overwinter transaction parsers should reject transactions for violating consensus rules if:

-- the overwintered flag is not set
+- the fOverwintered flag is not set
 - the version group id is unknown
 - the version number is unknown